ethorne/ethorne.github.io/collections/_posts/2019-07-10-pass-and-rofi.md

 ```

 Armed with that knowledge, we can begin writing a script.
 Let's start by
-defining a function that will get the options from pass:
+defining a function that will get the options from Pass:

 ```
 function menu(){